 Four men; four ladies - plus a ‘plant’ in the audience.

-4 ladies; 9 men - with several playing more than one role.
-Basic setting: a BBC Radio Studio although the final scene benefits from a full stage set representing a not-too-realistic Hastings Pet Shop
+4 ladies; 9 men - several play more than one role.
+Basic setting: a BBC Radio Studio although the final scene benefits from a full stage set representing a not-too-realistic Pet Shop.

 Clarkson Rose and his partner Olive Fox staged their first TWINKLE summer show on Ryde Pier in

 1921.
 They did resident summer seasons with spring and autumn tours throughout the next forty- seven years.
 Twinkle was the main Eastbourne attraction from 1935 until war closed their Pier Pavilion.
 By then Clarkie and Olive had set up home in the town, where Clarkie’s doctor was the notorious John Bodkin Adams - alleged to have eased the passing of perhaps 140 of his elderly female patients.